-The Put-in-Bay Road Race
+The History of the Put-in-Bay Road Race

 During the 1950s, this annual event brought sports car owners to South Bass Island to face off on a 3.1-mile course set up on city streets.